MediaArea/MediaConch/CheckerArchitecture.md

 ### Plugin integration proof of concept: mkvalidator
 mkvalidator is a basic and no more maintained Matroska checker (BSD license, compatible with GPLv3+/MPL2+) which will be used mostly for demonstration of the plugin integration.

+### Optional

+(Not part of the original PREFORMA tender but can potentially be added upon request after in context of professional services)

+- MOV / ISO MP4
+- AVI
+- WAV
+- MXF
+- Any other container format on sponsor request (we have skills in OGG, MPEG-TS, MPEG-PS, DV, IMF…)

 ## Container/Wrapper Demultiplexing

 ### Conch